Skip to main content

 What power level do I need for a handheld radio?

-Most handheld radios (HTs) output 1–8 watts.
+Most handheld radios (HTs) output 1 to 8 watts.
 For hitting local repeaters, 5 watts is usually plenty.
 Higher power matters more for simplex contacts or reaching distant or poorly-positioned repeaters.
-Don't assume more watts always means better — a good antenna on a lower-power radio often outperforms a high-power radio with a poor antenna.
+Don't assume more watts always means better; a good antenna on a lower-power radio often outperforms a high-power radio with a poor antenna.

 What is the simplex calling frequency for 2m and 70cm?